 Select your program

-Some students apply to a single program that suits their interests and needs, while others submit multiple applications to heighten their chances.
+Some students apply to a single program that suits their interests and needs, while others submit multiple applications to heighten their chances of acceptance.
 Whatever you choose, most schools charge an application fee, which can add up if you apply to several schools.
 If you need financial assistance with these fees, talk with the school about a fee waiver.

 Determine how you’ll pay for your degree